masve/carelink-android/README.md

 Currently working on branch carelink-android-prototype.

 Interfacing between Java and Javascript/JockeyJS in a WebView.
-WebViewHandler will handle all communication between Jockey and CareLink stick using CareLinkUsb.java.
+WebViewHandler.java will handle all communication between Jockey and CareLink stick using CareLinkUsb.java.

 The following diagram shows a rough sketch of what I'm trying to accomplish: